Bear's Retreat

-Bear's Retreat is a small Pennsylvania landmark, primarily known for its age.
+Bear's Retreat is a historic house in Pleasant Hills, Pennsylvania, primarily known for its age.

 It is a privately owned house dating back to c.
 1794, being lived in as of 2011.
 The southern log side was built by Jacob Bare in 1794.
 It is believed he was a German immigrant based on the three-story construction of the log section.
 Despite plenty of room to build his home, large, heavy, hand-hewn logs were raised higher and higher into place in the traditional building custom of his homeland.
 The Northern "new addition" brick side built in 1840.
 The red-brick exterior was made on-site using the abundant clay found on the property.
 Remains of the outdoor summer kitchen are still clearly present.

 The property was designated a Pittsburgh History and Landmarks Foundation Historic Landmark in 1983.

-Bear's Retreat is at 253 Inglefield Drive, Pleasant Hills, Pennsylvania.